 Have you been involved in a construction accident as an employee of a construction company or even as an innocent bystander or passerby?
-A construction accident lawyer Miami-based firm can prove invaluable in the event of a construction accident in determining the responsibility of construction site negligence, or fault.
+Miami personal injury attorney Boris Lavent can prove invaluable in the event of a construction accident in determining the responsibility of construction site negligence, or fault.

 Construction Accident?
 Who’s Responsible?

 Construction site liability can be a complicated topic.
 Construction accidents can run the gamut in regards to the type and severity of an injury.
 As such, there are different rules, legalities, and parameters for work-related injuries that occur at a construction site as well as the responsibility of protecting pedestrians or drivers in and around the construction site from hazards.
 A number of people who may be held liable for a construction accident may involve the:

 - Owner of the construction site